Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 Lilah (age 5): Started saying words and expressing herself verbally around three weeks after treatment.
 She became more present, aware of her surroundings, tried new things, and showed reduced tantrums and better sensory regulation, allowing stronger family connections.

 Dylan: Previously disruptive in class and requiring a one-on-one aide.
-After treatment, he attends a regular classroom, is on the honor roll, and is described as creative and happy.
+After MSC stem cell therapy, he attends a regular classroom, is on the honor roll, and is described as creative and happy.
 His mother said, “I just pinch myself because he’s doing so good.”

 Carter: Nonverbal and severely autistic.
-Post-treatment, his speech improved, he became happy and giggly, and slept much better.
+Post-MSC stem cell treatment, his speech improved, he became happy and giggly, and slept much better.
 His mother called it “by far the best thing we’ve ever done.”

 Bentley: Showed increased awareness, independence, and social connection.
 He began playing more with siblings and engaging with the world.